dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-03-12-Characteristics-Of-A-Divinely-Person.md

 header:
      teaser: /assets/images/wiapost/5042-Characteristics-Of-A-Divinely-Person.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Characteristics Of A Divinely Person](/assets/images/wiapost/5042-Characteristics-Of-A-Divinely-Person.jpg)

-## Characteristics Of A Divinely Person
+# Characteristics Of A Divinely Person

-### Assets of Divinely Person
+## Assets of Divinely Person

 Many people get confused about what is good and whatnot,
 what is right and whatnot.
 Obviously, it is the context that makes things